If you can address these TEN items you will have built the engine of a Stage 1 Registered Report

 4) How many and which conditions will participants/samples be assigned to?

-- Where applicable be sure to include details of randomization, blinding and counterbalancing.
+- Where applicable be sure to include details of randomization, anonymizing, and counterbalancing.
 Describe the design very precisely, especially in terms of comparisons.
 Will data comparisons be within-subjects, between-subjects, mixed, or something else?

 5) How many observations will be collected and what rule will you use to terminate data collection?